-Credit risk is the risk of financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Group's receivables from customers.
+Credit risk is the risk of financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligatious and arises principally from the Group's receivables from customers.

 The maximum exposure to credit risk at the reporting date is as follows:

-Carrying Amounts

-(Amount in Thousands of QR) 2019 2018
+(Amount in thousands of QR) Carrying a mounts

+2019 2018

 Trade receivables 1,484,936 2,517,504

-Due from a related parties 322,201 433,896
+Duc from a related parties 322,201 433,896

 Bank balances 3,013,734 3,566,422

-4,820,871 6,517,822
+4.820.871 6.517.822

-Trade and other receivables and due from related parties The Group has 4,691 (2018: 5,233) customers with its largest 5 customers accounting for 51% (2018: 81.7%) of its trade receivables.
+Trade and other receivables and due from related parties

+The Group has 4,691 (2018: 5,233) customers with its largest 5 customers accounting for 51% (2018: 81.7%) of its trade receivables.
 This significant concentration risk has been managed through enhanced monitoring and periodic tracking.
 The Group has a rigorous policy of credit screening prior to providing goods or services on credit.
 Credit evaluations are performed on customers requiring credit and are approved by the Group's management.